Segura, Kingery, Arano put on IL by Phillies

 DENVER — Shortstops Jean Segura and Scott Kingery and reliever Victor Arano were placed on the 10-day injured list Saturday by the Philadelphia Phillies.

+“If this was the postseason, if the season was on the line, Segura would be playing right now,” Kapler said.
+“If we play Jean and he pushes himself on a slow roller down the line and busts it and is out for a few weeks we were just not (being) responsible.
+We’d be down to our third layer of depth.”

 Kingery came out of Friday night’s game with a right hamstring strain in the middle of the fourth inning and had an MRI on Saturday.
-Manager Gabe Kapler said he had not yet been informed of the results.
+Kapler said he had not yet been informed of the results.
+The 24-year-old Kingery is hitting .406 this season.

+“When I watch Scott Kingery play it’s like I’m watching a family member.
+I’m that invested in watching him play and caring about his well being,” Kapler said.
+“It was an enormous blow to see him having the success we all knew he could have, and to know that was going to be interrupted.
+He is going to be back on the field, but his progress, his flow, his confidence and his health were interrupted.
+That was upsetting.
+I’m still upset about it.”

 Outfielder Andrew McCutchen was in the lineup against Colorado, a day after leaving a game for a pinch runner in the sixth inning due to left knee inflammation.
 Phil Gosselin was in the lineup at shortstop against the Rockies.